Congressional Visits

 Legislative Ask

-Why Advocate this Spring?
+Why Advocate NOW?

 As people of faith, we seek systemic change through just policies and legislation that uphold human dignity and foster a world where all people can thrive.
 We can achieve this through consistent and sustained advocacy, steadily building strong bipartisan support in Congress to address global poverty and its root causes.

 We know it takes time and energy to build support across the political aisles, which is why we view advocacy as a marathon, not a sprint.
 Every action is important, not just for the immediate win but for creating lasting solutions that benefit our entire human family.
-Every letter, phone call or visit is one more opportunity to strengthen relationships with lawmakers and demonstrate why an issue is important to you
+Every letter, phone call or visit is one more opportunity to strengthen relationships with lawmakers and demonstrate why an issue is important to you.

 Please review the legislative resources in preparation for your meetings: